TZstatsADS/spring-2022-prj1-545089467/README.md

 Term: Fall 2021

 + Projec title: Explore famous psychological schools
-+ This project is conducted by Jiahao
++ This project is conducted by: Jiahao Shao

 + Project summary: Use dataset from Philosophy Data Project, conduct word coulds using R and explore interesting findings.